-Kiwi teen missing after escaping on transtasman flight
+Kiwi teen missing after fleeing on transtasman flight

 Waka's home was only a few minutes' drive from the Gladstone airport.

-Queensland police this morning were unaware Cooper had left Gladstone but by midday, officers informed the family Cooper had flown with Qantas from Gladstone to Brisbane.
+Queensland police this morning were unaware Cooper had left Gladstone but by noon officers informed the family she had flown with Qantas from Gladstone to Brisbane.

 While delivering the news, the officers were notified Cooper had boarded another flight - this time from Brisbane to Auckland, landing sometime this afternoon.